Now showing. The Asian Americans: A Retrospective May 7 – October 15, 2026

 Weekend party at Peacock Gallery.
 Win Pe between writer Ma Thanegi and sculptor Sonny Nyein

-Bagyi Aung Soe at the Peacock Gallery, 1984.
-Win Pe and Paw Thame were his closest confidants
+Bagyi Aung Soe at the Peacock Gallery, 1984

-Paw Thame and his wife, Phyu.
-He closed the Peacock Gallery and relocated to the U.S. solely at her request—a profound sacrifice made for family.
-1984
+Paw Thame and his wife, Phyu, 1984, just prior to closing the Peacock Gallery and relocating to the

 1984 Thailand exhibition brochure, printed while Paw Thame awaited emigration to Hawaii.